IlNin/Catnap-System-Call/README.md

 # Catnap-System-Call
-A Linux kernel module that defines a new system call that implements a back-off policy called 'catnap'.
+A Linux kernel module that defines a new system call that implements a back-off policy called 'catnap'.<br/>
+Link to the original paper: https://ieeexplore.ieee.org/document/8978918

 <b>Description:</b><br/>